fetchai/docs-archived/docs/smart-contracts/smart-contracts.md

 ## Smart contract addresses

-`etch` smart contracts have a unique identification protocol for addressing on the Fetch Ledger.
+`etch` smart contracts have a unique identification protocol for addressing on the Fetch.AI Ledger.

 `etch` smart contract identifiers are a SHA256 hash of the contract source code which is then Base64 encoded and finally concatenated with the Base64 encoded owner's public key.